-The main difference over last year's iPad 3 / iPad 4 (out of the box) is that iOS 7 makes everything a little cleaner and less obtrusive.
-For instance, the URL bar won't dynamically retreat like it does on the iPhone range, but with 9.7 inches of space to play with, I can't say that I blame it too much.
+The main difference over the iPad 3 / iPad 4 (out of the box) is that iOS 7 and onwards makes everything a little cleaner and less obtrusive.
+The URL bar now dynamically retreats like it does on the iPhone range, giving you almost the full 9.7-inch screen to wallow in web content.

 The bar is actually chock-full of functionality in the same way as its Android counterpart, although there's perhaps a spot more relevance to everything that's run with the Air.
 For instance, the reading mode is just a simple icon of text lines in the URL bar, allowing you to easily switch to a more text-friendly mode.